Aryan180703/BridgeLabz_2115800006/README.md

 - Implemented and analyzed **generic classes** with constraints to ensure type safety.
 - Explored **generic methods** and their ability to operate on different data types while maintaining efficiency.
 - Studied **variance (covariance and contravariance)** in generics and its impact on method parameter and return type flexibility.
 - Solved questions and implemented **real-world scenarios** using generics, such as **multi-level course management systems and resume screening systems**.

+### 📅 19-02-2025
+- Explored **HashSet, LinkedList, and SortedSet**, understanding their use cases, performance, and internal working.
+- Practiced **Dictionary, SortedDictionary, and LinkedDictionary**, analyzing key-based retrieval, ordering, and performance trade-offs.
+- Worked with **Queues and Stacks**, implementing real-world scenarios to understand FIFO and LIFO principles.
+- Deepened knowledge of **ArrayList and LinkedList**, comparing their advantages, disadvantages, and optimal usage scenarios.